-Each director is required to own a minimum number of PartnerRe common shares with an aggregate value equal to four times the director s annual cash compensation entitlement.
+Each director is required to own a minimum number of PartnerRe common shares with an aggregate value equal to four times the director s annual cash compensation entitlement (not including committee chair fees).
 For these purposes, RSUs and shares held outright are included in each director s holdings.
-Other than Egbert Willam who was appointed in 2012, all of the directors meet the ownership guidelines.
+Other than Debra Perry and Greg Seow who were appointed in 2013, all of the directors meet the ownership guidelines.
 Directors who do not meet the ownership guidelines are required to receive at least 50% of their cash compensation in the form of RSUs until the ownership guidelines are met.
 As with the elective equity incentive, mandatory deferrals receive a PartnerRe match of 25%.
 The PartnerRe match is paid out in RSU awards, which have the same terms and conditions as the other RSU grants.